RMTabish/OCR-preprocessing/README.md

 1. Place the image to be processed in an accessible directory.
 2. Modify the `imagePath` variable in the `Main` method to the path of your image.
 3. Run the program.
-Processed images will be saved in the specified path.
+Processed images will be saved at 'OCR_new\bin\Debug\net6.0'.

 ### Code Example